meteorinca/BoeingChecklistWebapp/docs/master_design.md

-# Main Design: Boeing Checklist Webapp
+# Main Design: Moeing Checklist Webapp

 ## Architecture Snapshot
 The MVP runs as a Flask API packaged for Cloud Run.
 Firebase Hosting serves the static editor while rewrites proxy `/api/*` traffic into the Cloud Run service.
 Firestore stores checklist documents with embedded sections/items so no extra tables are required.